kubernetes/website/content/en/docs/concepts/scheduling-eviction/dynamic-resource-allocation.md

 {{< feature-state for_k8s_version="v1.27" state="alpha" >}}

-Dynamic resource allocation is a API for requesting and sharing resources between pods and containers inside a pod.
+Dynamic resource allocation is an API for requesting and sharing resources between pods and containers inside a pod.
 It is a generalization of the persistent volumes API for generic resources.
 Third-party resource drivers are responsible for tracking and allocating resources.
 Different kinds of